METALS-Shrinking LME stocks push zinc prices to 8-month high

-* GRAPHIC-2018 asset returns: tmsnrt.rs/2jvdmXl (Updates throughout, changes dateline from BEIJING)
+* GRAPHIC-2018 asset returns: tmsnrt.rs/2jvdmXl (Adds Hydro aluminium, updates with official prices)

 By Zandi Shabalala